jonathanmcchesney/nextjs-uni-dash/README.md

 yarn build
 ```

-Then to start thje production server, run:
+Then to start the production server, run:

 ```bash
 yarn start
 ```

+You can log in to the application using the same email and password: `john@example.com` - in the future these will be encrypted and stored in a database.

 ## Tests